-For Bledin, the contrast between (1) and (11) rests on a substantive difference between statements of comparative likelihood and statements of comparative preference: the first are coarsely distributive, the

-15Ciardelli and Bledin do not say much by way of explicating the idea of a theory of logically valid reasoning making use of premises whose content is indeterminate.
+For Bledin, the contrast between (1) and (11) rests on a substantive difference between statements of comparative likelihood and statements of comparative preference: the first are coarsely distributive, the second aren't.17 (11) is not an instance of modus ponens (since for it to be so, we would need to appeal to {it's raining, it's not raining} as a premise, which, for reasons already seen, Bledin's notion of logical consequence will prohibit in this case).
+To see this more clearly, it is helpful to examine a case where a premises whose content is indeterminate.
 I tend to understand their account of logical consequence supervaluationally: ψ is a logical consequence of φ just when, for any determinate assignment g of semantic content to sentences, $g(\psi)$ is a logical consequence of $g(\phi)$.
 (Ciardelli compares his account to the Intuitionistic treatment of disjunction, which is also an appropriate comparison.)
 Even with this understanding, the account has puzzling features: for the reasons canvassed above, one would naïvely think it should be possible to represent an agent as reasoning validly from a disjunction $p \vee \neg p$, interpreted inquisitively as $\{p, \neg p\}$, without thereby representing that agent as taking a stance on whether p.
 The account I will ultimately sketch does not share this puzzling feature.